AlaskaAirlines/auro-backtotop/demo/apiExamples.md

 # auro-backtotop

-auro-backtotop provides helps users quickly return to page top.
+auro-backtotop provides users a way to quickly return to page top.

 ## Properties